 Ask Subith Vasu what drives him, and he’ll answer a rapidly changing automotive industry and consumer demand for environmentally friendly products.
-The assistant professor of mechanical and aerospace engineering works with his student research team testing next-generation fuels to find out which ones are actually better for cars and [...]
+The assistant professor of mechanical and aerospace engineering works with his student research [...]

 Dr. Subith Vasu was among the honorees formally inducted into the class of 2018 by the The American Institute of Aeronautics and Astronautics (AIAA) at its AIAA Associate Fellows Recognition Ceremony and Dinner on [...]

-UCF Mechanical and Aerospace Engineering Department continues its Seminar Series by welcoming Dr. Tasos Lyrintzis on Friday, February 16th from 1:30-2:20PM in ENG II, Room 103.
-Dr. Lyrintzis will present his topic “Jet Noise Simulations-Towards Noise Control“.
+UCF Mechanical and Aerospace Engineering Department continues the Seminar Series by welcoming Dr. Kevin G. Bowcutt on Tuesday, March 20th from 9:30-10:30 AM in HEC, Room 101.
+Dr. Bowcutt will present his topic “Routine Hypersonic Flight: The Final Frontier of Aeronautics”.

 View previous speakers from the MAE Seminar Series.